dana-ross/offline-country-reverse-geocoder/README.md

 ##Dataset

 This library uses the world borders dataset from [thematicmapping.org](http://thematicmapping.org/downloads/world_borders.php).
-The data is stored in a properties file within the jar file that maps country codes to Well Known Text format polygons and multi-polygons.
+The data is stored in a properties file within the project that maps country codes to Well Known Text format polygons and multi-polygons.
 The dataset was converted to Well Known Text format by [GIS Stack Exchange user, elrobis](http://gis.stackexchange.com/a/17441).

 ##License